precision-sustainable-ag/MAIZSIM/README.md

-# Files related to running Maizsim - excel spreadsheet based input file.
+# Files related to running Maizsim
+An excel spreadsheet based input file.
-This also includes a python app as a docker image that will pull data from SSURGO based on a lat-lon pair
+A python app as a docker image that will pull data from SSURGO based on a lat-lon pair